thisisthejay/Programming-for-Lawyers/README.md

-# Programming-for-Lawyers
+# Programming for Lawyers

 An introduction to programming for lawyers!

+_N.B.
+This programme is open to everyone but has been designed with an emphasis on helping laywers at Thrings LLP learn how to code._

 ## Welcome